Before you apply

 The Critical Writing Sample should be a 15-20 page paper representing the applicant's best writing, often a revised essay from an undergraduate course or part of a senior project.
 It is ideal if the paper takes up works or issues identified as areas of interest in the personal statement.

-(International Applicants only) All Programs
+(Non-native English speakers only) All Programs

 All non-native English speakers must demonstrate English language proficiency in one of the ways listed on the Graduate School’s Memo 8: Graduate School English Language Proficiency Requirements.

 Non-native English speakers interested in a teaching assistantship must also demonstrate English language proficiency in one of the ways listed on the Graduate School’s Memo 15: Conditions of Appointment for TAs who are not Native Speakers of English.